BenKadosh1/IDD-Fa18-Lab1/README.md

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

+It does not appear that there is any computation going on in the divice as it is a phone charger.
+\

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**
+It does not appear that there are any sensors (motion, temperature, etc.)
+\

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

+The device is powered by connecting it to an electrical socket feeding it 110V AC.
+It then goes through an AC/DC adaptor which converts the voltage to 7.5V DC.
+As is stated in the Wikipedia page for Power supply, when converting from AC to DC supply:

+"DC power supplies use AC mains electricity as an energy source.
+Such power supplies will employ a transformer to convert the input voltage to a higher or lower AC voltage.
+A rectifier is used to convert the transformer output voltage to a varying DC voltage, which in turn is passed through an electronic filter to convert it to an unregulated DC voltage."

+Within the adaptor used, it is assumed there is some combination of transformer, rectifier, electronic filter.
+On the actual circuit board shown, once the 7.5V DC power supply is fed through, there are numerous resistors and several capacitors on the board.

 **d.
 Is information stored in your device?
 Where?
 How?**

+It does not appear that information is stored on the device.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 **Describe what you did here.**

+In order to hijack the device I connected two jumper wires to the positive and negative ends of the circuit board and then connected the other ends of the jumper wires to my bread board where I had also inserted the LED light and resistor.
+Once I plugged the power source into the socket, the electricity was able to flow and light up the LED.

 ### 3. Build your light!